monad-devrel/monad-china101-demo/CONTRIBUTING.md

 ### Vision

-The goal of Scaffold-ETH 2 is to provide the primary building blocks for a decentralized application.
+The goal of Scaffold-ETH 2 is to provide the essential building blocks for developing decentralized applications.

 The repo can be forked to include integrations and more features, but we want to keep the master branch simple and minimal.